 There are many ways and opportunities for you to Volunteer at the Houston Humane Society!
 You just need to be 10 years of age or older and have the time and passion for helping animals.
 Volunteers ages 10-15 must volunteer with a parent or guardian.
 Please read below to see which volunteer opportunity appeals most to you!

 Become a Match Maker

+Match Makers are probably the most important of all Volunteer activities.
+Match Makers are the crucial link between potential adopters and their new life-long friend.
 This volunteer duty consists of assisting potential adopters, and helping make sure kennel cards are correct and are on the appropriate dog kennels.
-Match Makers take dogs to meet potential adopters, and explain the adoption process to potential adopters.
+Match Makers take dogs to meet potential adopters and explain the adoption process to potential adopters.
 Knowledge of dog breeds and dog behavior is helpful but not required.
 Knowledge of HHS dog’s personalities is essential to match making.
 This opportunity requires a high level of physical activity.

 Dog Walkers take dogs to designated off-leash areas to make sure dogs are properly socialized and exercised.
+Volunteers are encouraged to leash train each dog as they walk it to the off-lease exercise areas.
 This opportunity requires a high level of physical activity.
-Volunteers are encouraged to leash train each dog as they walk it to the off-lease exercise areas.

 Cat Attendants socialize cats and assist potential adopters with any question they may have about the adoption process.
 Knowledge of cat behavior is helpful but not required.

-Door Greeters are responsible for greeting potential adopters and explaining the rules of the adoptions building before they walk around.
+Desk Helpers are responsible for greeting potential adopters and explaining the rules of the adoptions building before they walk around.
 These volunteers are also responsible for answering any general adoption questions.